1. Players must ensure the site is included on our list of approved websites found on the ADR dispute form.

-- Players must ensure that at least two weeks have passed since the problem began, they have followed the approved licence holder’s internal complaints procedure and that all reasonable attempts have been made to negotiate a solution with the approved licence holder before submitting an ADR dispute form.
+2. Players must ensure that at least two weeks have passed since the problem began, they have followed the operator’s internal complaints procedure and that all reasonable attempts have been made to negotiate a solution with the operator before submitting an ADR dispute form.

-- Players may not request assistance if the dispute is being or has been considered by another approved ADR provider or a court.
+3. Players may not request assistance if the dispute is being or has been considered by another approved ADR provider, regulator or a court.

-- eCOGRA reserves the right to decline any assistance if in eCOGRA’s opinion the dispute is frivolous, vexatious, or does not relate to the outcome of a gambling transaction (for example, game fairness, betting results, application of bonus offers, account management, or the ability to access funds and winnings). eCOGRA will within three weeks of receiving the dispute inform the player and the appropriate approved licence holder, together with the reason, should eCOGRA decide to decline the dispute on these grounds.
+5. eCOGRA reserves the right to decline any assistance if in eCOGRA’s opinion the dispute is frivolous, vexatious, or does not relate to the outcome of a gambling transaction (for example, game results, betting results, application of bonus offers, or account management). eCOGRA will within three weeks of receiving the dispute inform the player and the operator, together with the reason, should eCOGRA decide to decline the dispute on these grounds.

-- Players must submit a concise, clear and to the point summary of the circumstances of their dispute which will allow eCOGRA to provide the best service.
-Superfluous, nonessential, redundant verbiage will only serve to impede progress.
+6. Players must submit a concise, clear and to the point summary of the circumstances of their dispute which will allow eCOGRA to provide the best service.
+Superfluous, nonessential, redundant correspondence will only serve to impede progress.

-- eCOGRA will make every effort to contact the player electronically or by post, as requested by the player, within five working days to confirm receipt of the dispute.
-Thereafter, if the investigation continues eCOGRA will endeavour to update the player at least every other week and aim to conclude the dispute resolution process within ninety days of receiving the dispute and all other relevant information to enable the dispute to be processed.
+8. eCOGRA will make every effort to conclude the dispute resolution process within ninety days of receiving the dispute and all other relevant information to enable the dispute to be processed.

-- eCOGRA will use its reasonable efforts to resolve the dispute through reference to the approved licence holder’s terms and conditions and a process of non-binding mediation between the player and approved licence holder.
+10. eCOGRA will use its reasonable efforts to resolve the dispute through reference to the operator’s terms and conditions and a process of non-binding mediation between the player and approved licence holder.
 The process will follow eCOGRA’s standard practice which may be varied by eCOGRA at any time at its discretion.
-The process does not restrict a player’s right to bring proceedings against the licence holder in any court of competent jurisdiction before or following eCOGRA’s proposed solution to the dispute.
+The process does not restrict a player’s right to bring proceedings against the operator in any court of competent jurisdiction before or following eCOGRA’s proposed solution to the dispute.

-- Upon request eCOGRA will provide the player and approved licence holder with the arguments, evidence, documents and facts put forward by the other party, including any statements made, or opinions given, by an expert.
-Information relating to fraud protection measures adopted by the approved licence holder may not be disclosed.
+12. Upon request eCOGRA will provide the player and operator with the evidence, documents and facts put forward by the other party, including any statements made, or opinions given, by an expert.
+Information relating to fraud protection measures adopted by the operator will not be disclosed.

-- Players and approved licence holders are required to keep the details of disputes and resulting decisions confidential.
+14. Players and operators are required to keep the details of disputes and resulting decisions confidential.
 This confidentiality does not apply to information requested by the Gambling Commission or in the course of legal proceedings.